varadhbhatnagar/Blockchain-Insight/caseStudies/bitcoin.md

 ## Glossary :

+### Block
+Blocks are files where data pertaining to the Bitcoin network is permanently recorded.
+A block records some or all of the most recent Bitcoin transactions that have not yet entered any prior blocks.
+Thus a block is like a page of a ledger or record book.
+Each time a block is ‘completed’, it gives way to the next block in the blockchain.
+A block is thus a permanent store of records which, once written, cannot be altered or removed.

+#### Genesis Block
+A genesis block is the first block of a block chain.
+Modern versions of Bitcoin number it as block 0, though very early versions counted it as block 1.
+The genesis block is almost always hardcoded into the software of the applications that utilize its block chain.
+It is a special case in that it does not reference a previous block, and for Bitcoin and almost all of its derivatives, it produces an unspendable subsidy.

 ### Merkle Tree
 Merkle Tree is a tree in which every leaf node contains the hash of a data block and every non leaf node contains a hash value which has been formed by combining the hashes of its children nodes.Typically, Merkle trees have a                 branching factor of 2, meaning that each node has up to 2 children.The root of the tree is called Merkle Root.